seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 ### Midi Code``(Tutorial)``
 Check out [this website](https://www.codeguru.com/columns/dotnet/making-music-with-midi-and-c.html) on how you should do midi code
-It can be very confusing
+It can be very confusing and basically the format for your midi code should be:

 do a dropdown menu --> change the size of ball and the height of the hoop